 Securities sold under repurchase agreements, which are classified as secured borrowings, generally mature within one to four days from the transaction date.
-Securities sold under repurchase agreements at both December 31, 2018 and December 31, 2017 totaled \$36,455,000 and \$27,139,000.
-The weighted average interest rate was .82% and .23% for securities sold under repurchase agreements outstanding as of December 31, 2018 and 2017, respectively.
+Securities sold under repurchase agreements at both December 31, 2019 and December 31, 2018 totaled \$42,808,000 and \$36,455,000.
+The weighted average interest rate was .50% and .82% for securities sold under repurchase agreements outstanding as of December 31, 2019 and 2018, respectively.
 Securities sold under repurchase agreements are reflected at the amount of cash received in connection with the transactions.
 The Bank may be required to provide additional collateral based on the fair value of the underlying securities.

-As of December 31, 2018, the Bank has \$10,000,000 of short-term borrowing availability through a federal funds line of credit with a correspondent bank.
-As of December 31, 2018, the balance of federal funds purchased was \$518,000 with an interest rate of 3.00%.
-The federal funds mature on January 1, 2019.
+As of December 31, 2019, the Bank has \$10,000,000 of short-term borrowing availability through a federal funds line of credit with a correspondent bank.
+As of December 31, 2019, there were no federal funds purchased, and \$518,000 borrowed at December 31, 2018.